Underwaterbob/Beetlecrab-Audio-Tempera-CC-Switcher-for-Adafruit-Macropad/README.md

 //DISCLAIMER

+**Version, uhh, 2?
+Is now live!
+Macropad saves it's state on set up exit.
+All assigned CCs and CC values in each scene.
+Woohoo!
+Also, there are more sensical default values for each CC, and each key defaults to said values as you change them.
+Woohoo again!**

 I don't really have a good name for this project.

 The first thing you're going to want to do if you want to run this code on your Macropad is to install Circuitpython on it.